 Primary topics include federal merit systems principles and regulations, adjudication and processing procedures, and studies of the civil service and merit systems.
 All international visitors to MSPB are funded by their home governments, international organizations, or other sources.
 There are no MSPB funds budgeted for the program.

 MERIT SYSTEMS PROTECTION BOARD

-Governing Justly and Democratically; Protection of Federal Employees Against Arbitrary Action; Creation and Strategic Goals:
+Governing Justly and Democratically; Protection of Federal Employees Against Arbitrary Action; Creation and Preservation of Merit-Based Civil Service